psx-spx/psx-spx.github.io/docs/README.md

+## This is the source files for https://psx-spx.consoledev.net/

 This is a conversion/edition of Martin "nocash" Korth's Playstation specs document originally hosted at https://problemkaputt.de/psx-spx.htm

 Martin is a difficult individual to reach (see http://problemkaputt.de/email.htm, especially the part about gmail), and so far, any attempt at contacting him about collaborating on this document failed.